Most Excel templates will not come with much instructions since the formulas disclosed are actually more precise than writing much text.

 - Debt Schedule: Next step is to review the debt schedule, especially the interest rate and debt repayment assumptions used.

 - Balance Sheet and Cash Flow Statement: Now you should have all elements in place to review your balance sheet forecast and the forecasted change in cash.
 Your model should show (1) Total Assets = Total Liabilities and Equity and (2) the same cash position on the balance sheet which should be calculated in your cash flow statement forecast.

 - Reviewing Results and Play with Scenarios.
 The next step is review all the remaining parts of the model such as the Discounted Cash Flow (DCF) valaution, Internal Rate of Return (IRR) calculation and the Executive Summary.
 To check that your model works, you can simply play now with your assumptions.
 When varying the assumptions, you can check now that the resulting DCF value or change in IRR is what you would expect.

+For more information, see also the article how to best work with a financial model template.
 If you need any help, feel free to ask one of our skilled financial modelers for help by posting a review project here.